Skip to Content

 Meet at Plimmer Statue at 12:30 pm; walk up Plimmer Steps to the memorial seat to John Plimmer.
 Cross Boulcott St and walk down Boulcott St until you reach Church St. Walk up the Church St steps to The Terrace.
 Cross over to the other side of The Terrace.

 Between 214 & 216 The Terrace, there is a public access to Kelburn Park.
-Follow the path as it goes above the Motorway Tunnel, heading towards a rather ugly wire fence by a hidden waterfall.
+Follow the path as it goes above the Motorway Tunnel, heading towards a track through the bush where you will see a hidden waterfall.
 This is the Kumutoto waterfall – the stream’s last view of sunlight until it escapes from its culverts into the harbour near Shed 5.
 This site is significant to tangata whenua.

 Beside the waterfall, steps lead up through shady bush to the car park of the Kelburn Club a squash club built on the Town Belt.
 Go straight across the car park and take steps heading up to the left of the Club’s entrance.
 These lead to the croquet club’s grounds.
 Follow the hedge round to Salamanca Road and cross at the zebra.
 Turn left towards Kelburn Parade and almost immediately right into an alleyway that passes some grand old Kelburn houses, up to Rawhiti Terrace.
 Take a sloping path to the right, emerging near the top of the Cable Car.